 The powerful integration of Egnyte and Microsoft Office Online enables a seamless user collaboration experience.
 This article covers how to use the Office Online integration, but you can also leverage the Egnyte Add-in for Microsoft and use Egnyte for Office from your mobile device (iOS, Android, and Windows).
-In addition, Egnyte's support for Office Online's co-authoring capability enables multiple users to simultaneously edit the same document while viewing changes made by others in real time.
+In addition, Egnyte's support for Office Online's co-authoring capability enables multiple users to simultaneously edit the same document while viewing changes made by others in real-time.

-a.
-Creating a New Microsoft Office365 File from Egnyte Web UI
+Create a New Microsoft Office365 File

-b.
-Opening and Editing an Existing Office File
+Open and Edit an Office File

-To open a file in Office Online, simply right click on the file (or click the checkbox next to a file) and choose the option "Edit in Word Online.”
+To open a file in Office Online, right-click on the file (or click the checkbox next to a file), hover over Open In..., and choose Edit in Word Online.

 You may need to log in using your Office 365 account periodically to verify your subscription is active.
 Once you've done that, you should see your file is ready for editing.